Towards Explaining Distribution Shifts: Experiments

-Let's assume the role of a researcher looking to implement a social program targeting gender inequalities.
-We could compare the means of the male/female distributions which shows on average a 20\% lower chance of having an annual income above \$50k when moving from the male population to female population.
-Additionally, we could train a classifier to predict between male/female data points and use a feature importance measurement tool like Shapley values \cite{lundberg2017unified} to determine that income is a main differing feature.
-However, lets say we want to dig deeper.
+Suppose our role is a researcher seeking to implement a social program targeting gender inequalities.
+We could compare the means of the male/female distributions, which shows on average a 20\% lower chance of having an annual income above \$50k when moving from the male population to the female population.
+Additionally, we could train a classifier to predict between male/female data points and use a feature importance measurement tool like Shapley values \cite{lundberg2017unified} to determine that income is a main differing feature ({ \textbf{insight 1}} from \autoref{fig:adult-income-results}).
+However, suppose we want to dig deeper.
 We could instead use $k$-cluster transport to see how heterogeneous subgroups shifted across a range of clusters, as seen in \autoref{fig:adult-income-results}.
-If accept the explanation at $k=4$ (since beyond this, the marginal advantage of adding an additional cluster is minimal in terms of both transport cost and PercentExplained), with this more detailed explanation we could see in $\mu_{C_M^4}$ the more significant drop in high income likelihood between middle-age adults with a bachelors degree (from males having nearly a 100\% likelihood of having an income $\geq$50k to only a 38\% chance when pushed onto the female cluster).
-This sub-shift, which was hidden in both the mean-shift and distribution classifier explanations, gives us a significantly narrower scope as a starting point to look deeper at the discrepancies between a given population of men and women.
+If we accept the explanation at $k=4$ (since beyond this, the marginal advantage of adding an additional cluster is minimal in terms of both transport cost and PercentExplained), we can now make { \textbf{insight 2}}.
+Here, $\mu_{C_M^4 \to C_F^4}$ shows the income difference is significantly larger between middle-aged males/females with a bachelor's degree (a decrease from nearly 100\% high-income likelihood to only a 38\% chance).
+While { \textbf{insight 1}} validates the need for our social program, { \textbf{insight 2}} (which is hidden in both the mean-shift and distribution classifier explanations) provides a significantly narrower scope for us to focus our efforts in, thus allowing for swifter action.